 Each individual must have their own separate document in North Carolina.
 For many married people making a simple will based plan, a good option is for both get what are known as “reciprocal” wills.
 Each spouse will craft a will that is something of a mirror image of the other’s will and can work well to effectuate the couple’s joint intentions.

 In North Carolina, any person can write their own will.
 This is known as a “holographic” will.
 The risks of this are serious.
 There are strict requirements for what can qualify as a valid holographic will.
 Any error or variation from these rules could make the will invalid.
-Beyond that, there are certain terms and phrases that have legal meaning that don’t necessarily match up with how people talk in day-to-day language.
+Beyond that, there are certain terms and phrases that have legal meaning that don’t necessarily match up with how people talk in day to day language.
 Making an error with the wording of a holographic will can easily defeat the person’s intentions.

 At The Doyle Law Offices, P.A., we encourage people who are interested in having a will or other estate planning documents created to contact us through our website or give us a call and make an appointment.
 At this meeting, you will meet personally with Hank Doyle who will answer all your questions and help you come up with right will or estate plan for you.
 Typically, at this initial consultation, we will get the necessary information to create the documents you need.
 Once the will is prepared, we set up a second meeting to review and execute the instrument in our office.
-Be sure to check out our will caveat blog article to learn more about will proceedings, roadblocks, and what to anticipate when preparing a will.

 In most instances, the legal fee for a simple will is based upon a flat rate.
 There are no hourly fees.
 When you meet with us and determine what you will needs are, you will be quoted a flat fee.
 Of course, this can vary in more complex estate planning situations.
 We make sure our clients are fully informed and know in advance what the fee will be from the onset of the attorney-client relationship.